 When you begin any initiative within your company, you need a way to measure your return on investment.
 Otherwise, how can you tell if it’s successful or in need of reworking?

-The problem measuring ROI is when it comes to content marketing it isn’t as black and white as some people make it out to be.
+The problem measuring content marketing ROI and deciding upon the metrics to measure content marketing is that when it comes to content marketing it isn’t as black and white as some people make it out to be.
 You need to know your return on investment, but there isn’t always a firm answer to that.

 In this guide, we will discuss a few things in regards to content marketing tracking, including:

-- What content metrics you can use to measure the ROI.
+- What metrics you can use to measure content marketing ROI?

 - Reasons to actually find your ROI.